loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Target.typ

 x86-64 was picked.
 While choices like LLVM IR provide a lot of benefits to the developer in terms of development speed and convenience, one ultimately sacrifices some control over things like the calling convention and memory allocation.
-Due to #ln's CPS nature, tail call optimization is a must.
+Due to #ln's CPS nature, tail-call optimization is a must.
 Languages like LLVM IR, provide tools and syntax for this, but a developer can not guarantee how the stack is handled when functions are called, nor how arguments are passed to these functions.
 For this explicit need of control x86-64 was determined to be a fitting choice.